hugoht3/battle-ship/README.md

 https://xxbattle-shipxx-618349b2d0ae.herokuapp.com/

-XX BATTLE-SHIP XX is a game ran in python terminal, that rans in the CODE INSTITUTE mock terminal on HEROKU.

-The goal of the game is to sink or hit the computer ships or ship before the computer.
+Battleship Game
+Welcome to XX BATTLE-SHIP XX
+This is a terminal-based Battleship game where you face off against an AI opponent.
+The game includes a player and an AI enemy that take turns guessing the location of hidden ships on a grid.
+The player wins by sinking all enemy ships before running out of turns.

 ![Alt text ](/assets/Terminal.png)